 Restricted investor is the category that we expect the majority of our users will fall under.
 As a restricted investor you would need to provide us with estimates for what percentage of your net assets have been invested in high-risk investments over the last 12 months, and what percentage you intend to invest in high-risk investments over the next 12 months.

-For the purposes of this statement the FCA classifies 'high-risk' investments as:
+For the purposes of this statement high-risk investments are:

 High net-worth investor

-To be classified as a high net-worth investor under the FCA's new rules would require a user to have an annual income of £170,000 or more, or net assets of £430,000 or more.
+To be classified as a high net-worth investor you would require an annual income of £100,000 or more, or net assets of £250,000 or more.

 High net-worth investors would be required to provide their income to the nearest £10,000 over the last financial year, as well as the value of their net assets to the nearest £100,000 over the last financial year.